Alierenkayhan/CET-301/README.md

 ## Feedback

-If you have any feedback, please contact us at ali_erenbatman@hotmail.com.
+If you have any feedback, please contact me at ali_erenbatman@hotmail.com.